obspy/obspy/obspy/io/sitexml/docs/tabular-input-reference.md

 The CSV and Excel file names are not specific.
 When running the commands provide the actual paths to the input files.

 The Excel sheet names are specific.
 See below for the names you must use for each table.

-## CSV Files

-`csv2serasite` accepts these CSV inputs:

-The minimal input that can produce SiteXML is `site_owner.csv` plus `site_description.csv` with their required columns.

 ## Common Conventions